Looking for the best online newsletter platform? Explore our guide to the leading email tools for marketing, growth, and customer engagement.

 You can have up to 250 email subscribers and shoot off 1250 emails a month for free, which is great if you're just starting off on your newsletter journey.

-The platform offers tons of useful features that you can take advantage of too, from various automated workflows to abandoned cart emails.
+The platform offers tons of useful features that you can take advantage of too, from various automated workflows to AI powered product recommendations and newsletter creation based on customer buying data.

 There's A/B testing of subject lines, product lookups within your newsletters, segmentation, and you can add custom HTML code if you want to.

-Pricing: The free plan gives you 250 subscribers and 1250 emails per month, without locking off any features.
+- Pricing: The free plan gives you 250 subscribers and 1250 emails per month, without locking off any features.
+Paid plans start with Essentials at $10 per month for 500 contacts, and Pro at $49 per month for larger lists with advanced features.

 Mailchimp started out as an email newsletter platform for small businesses but is now very much an all-in-one marketing platform.